2022 MetroParks Trails Challenge

 KNOW BEFORE YOU GO

-Thirteen of the trails in the challenge are segments of larger trails, meaning you may have to hike or bike back to your starting point or shuttle back.
+Twelve of the trails in the challenge are segments of larger trails, meaning you may have to hike or bike back to your starting point or shuttle back.
 Mileage listed in the downloadable Trail Log is one-way for these trails.
-The remaining 15 trails are loops, which means you will start and end at the same point.
+Other trails are loops, which means you will start and end at the same point.

 Gauge such things as trail elevation, length and more before hitting the trails by downloading MetroParks’ mobile app, powered by OuterSpatial.